Skip to main content

 ABOUT THE DEPARTMENT

 The Department of History at the University of Maryland embraces the diversity of the human past with a global vision and wide-ranging methods of inquiry.
 Accomplished faculty specialize in cultures from all over the world and are subject matter experts in historical eras stretching from antiquity to the modern era.
 Small class sizes provide ample opportunities for mentorship and hands-on learning.
-Undergraduates are encouraged to expore academic publishing, engage in independent research, and participate in internships.
+Undergraduates are encouraged to explore academic publishing, engage in independent research and participate in internships.

 COURSEWORK